 Details of your visits to the Site, including but not limited to, traffic data, location data, weblogs and other communication data, the resources that you access, your IP address, operating system and browser type, dates and times you access the Site, any keywords you may have used in a search engine to find the Site and the internet address of the website which brought you directly to the Site.

 As noted above, personal, demographic, and login information is only collected from you with your knowledge (that is, if you voluntarily provide it to us).
-We collect this information primarily to email and/or mail updates and news to subscribers and to respond to your questions or suggestions.
+We collect this information primarily to communicate updates and news to subscribers and to respond to your questions or suggestions.
 We also use personal, demographic and login information to provide you with marketing and promotions that are tailored to your interests.

 ASR Group may use your information to create summary statistics and to determine the level of interest in information available on the Site.